- This event has passed.

 Davydov/Fanning Duo, Cello/Piano

 Called “one of Vermont’s state treasures” by Jim Lowe, Barre Times-Argus, pianist Diana Fanning and cellist Dieuwke Davydov, currently celebrating 40 years of performing together, have been acclaimed in the U.S. and abroad for their virtuosic brilliance, musical insight, and remarkable rapport as a Duo.
 Besides touring in New England, the Duo has undertaken extensive concert tours of Europe which have included recordings for Radio Netherlands.
 Radio audiences throughout the Northeast and Canada have heard the Duo on the “Morning Pro Musica” Live Performers Series over WGBH-FM, Boston.
 Davydov and Fanning have also been featured in live concert performances on WNYC, New York, and on Vermont Public Radio.
-In April of 2017 they will embark on their eighth concert tour of Europe.
+They have just returned from their eighth concert tour of Europe.